WARM TEMPERATURES, MELTING SNOW, AND TRAILS GALORE—IT MUST BE TIME TO TAKE A SPRINGTIME HIKE IN BOULDER

 A barely-there ascent of 425 feet leads you across a meadow and into a front-row seat to the magnificent Flatirons.
 Because this trail is so often overlooked—its trailhead is tucked away to one side of the Chautauqua Auditorium—it’s also an excellent sanctuary for wildlife, who wander the area unencumbered.

 3.5-mile loop, Easy

-One of the most straightforward hikes on our list, the Flatirons Vista is ideal for those who love gorgeous, wide-open views of foothills dissolving into grassland prairie—which is the main reason why it’s on our list.
+One of the most straightforward hikes on our list, the Flatirons Vista is ideal for those who love gorgeous, wide-open views of foothills dissolving into grassland prairie—which is the main reason why our Boulder realtors included it in this list.
 After spending winter indoors, there are few places better to get out and stretch your legs than this expansive piece of land.